-Applied Group Project (25% for Paper, 15% for Presentation)
+Applied Group Project (25% for Paper, 5% for Presentation)

 An integral aspect of success in many workplaces is developing the ability to work in groups.
-Moreover, developing skills around applying the theories and knowledge acquired in this course are integral to our learning goals.
+Moreover, developing skills around applying the theories and knowledge acquired in this course are integral to the learning goals of this course.
 As such, one component of this class is the completion of an applied group project.
-Specifics of this project will be outlined in class on September 8th.
+Specifics of this project will be outlined in class in the first two weeks.
 In general, this is an applied group project, wherein you will work in groups of 4 to 5 individuals, working to diagnose and make recommendations surrounding some organizational problem.

 You will deliver your analysis and recommendations in two forms.
-First, you will deliver a 20 minute presentation to the rest of the class on November 17th or November 24th.
-Second, you will be expected to submit a paper detailing this information on the last day of class (December 1st).
-This paper will be 10-12 pages double spaced (not including References, Title Page, or any Appendices), and will be formatted in APA style, including Times New Roman 12-point font, double-spaced and 1 inch margins.
+First, you will deliver a 20 minute presentation to the rest of the class on November 30th.
+Second, you will be expected to submit a paper detailing this information on the last day of class (December 7th).
+This paper will be at 10-15 pages double spaced (not including References, Title Page, or any Appendices) and will be formatted in APA format, including Times New Roman 12-point font and 1 inch margins.
 A hard copy must be submitted in class.
 Late papers will be penalized 10% per day.
-Submissions after 11:59 PM on December 1st are considered one day late.
-Late assignment policies per the Department of Psychology's Late Assignment Policy (see below) will then be in effect.
+Submissions after 11:59 PM on December 7th are considered one day late.